-Time to Degree: Part-Time and Full-Time Options
+Time to Degree Requirements: Part-Time and Full-Time Options

 Degree Seeking Students may choose to be full-time students taking 2-3 courses per term, or part-time students taking 1 course per term.
-Only those full-time students who earn a cumulative grade point average (GPA) of \geq 3.3 at the end of each term will be permitted to request permission to enroll in three courses per term on an ongoing basis beginning in their third term of study; they will eligible to continue to take three courses as long as they maintain a cumulative GPA of \geq 3.3.
+Students who maintain a cumulative grade point average (GPA) of ≥3.0 may register for up to three courses per term.
+In contrast, students on Probation Continued may register for only one course per term.